University of Atlantia

 *Requests for University Assisted Zoom/Google Meet, and University TAs must be made before the end of teacher review.
 Once student registration begins, requests for TAs or University Assisted Zoom/Google Meet cannot be accommodated.

-I'd like a handout for a class I can't attend.
-How can I get one?
 To request a handout for a class for which you are not registered, please send an email to university@atlantia.sca.org with a request for us to have the instructor send you a handout.
-I'd like to help TA a class.
-How do I do that?

 Thank you for your interest in becoming a Teaching Assistant (TA) for University of Atlantia.